Good Reasoning Makes Good Demonstrations: Implicit Reasoning Quality Supervision via In-Context Reinforcement Learning: Implicit Reward Reweighting

 \section{Implicit Reward Reweighting}

-The correlation between Evidence Gain ($\Delta$) and reasoning quality (Section~\ref{sec:evidence_gain}) suggests that upweighting high-$\Delta$ traces during training could improve reasoning.
+The correlation between Evidence Gain ($\Delta$) and reasoning quality (\S\ref{sec:evidence_gain}) suggests that upweighting high-$\Delta$ traces during training could improve reasoning.
 However, explicitly computing $\Delta$ for each rollout is prohibitively expensive.\footnote{Computing $\Delta$ for ${\sim}$12K samples over 100 demonstrations requires approximately 80 hours on H800.} In this section, we show that explicit computation is unnecessary.
 Evidence Gain can be seamlessly integrated into training through \textbf{In-Context RLVR}.

-The core idea is to reverse the process.
-Instead of computing Evidence Gain \emph{after} generation to reweight rewards, we utilize the validation set to guide training \emph{before} generation.
-This follows from a Bayesian identity (derivation in Appendix~\ref{app:proof}):
+In-Context RLVR modifies standard RLVR by a simple input-side change.
+The core idea is to reverse the process: instead of computing Evidence Gain \emph{after} generation to reweight rewards, we utilize the demonstration set to guide training \emph{before} generation.
+Specifically, before each rollout, we sample a demonstration $e = (e_q, e_r)$ uniformly at random from the demonstration set $\mathcal{E}$, prepend it to the current question $q$, and generate response $r$ from the demonstration-conditioned policy $\pi_\theta(r|e,q)$.
+Standard RL updates are then performed using correctness reward $R(q,r) \in \{0,1\}$.

-where $q$ is the query, $r$ is the generated reasoning trace, and $e = (e_q, e_r)$ is a demonstration sampled from $\mathcal{E}$.
-This identity shows that the conditioned policy $\pi_\theta(r|e,q)$ equals the base policy $\pi_\theta(r|q)$ reweighted by a likelihood ratio.
-Crucially, this ratio is the exponential transform of the per-demonstration term in $\Delta$ (Eq.~\ref{eq:evidence_gain}).
-Therefore, sampling from the conditioned policy naturally favors high-$\Delta$ traces without any explicit calculation of $\Delta$.
-We formalize this relationship below.